samuraijane/dc-builders/week12/1-tuesday/class/exercise2/README.md

 2) Run the server `npm start`
 3) Open `localhost:3000` in Google Chrome
 4) Notice that the buttons don't work!
 That's because your buttons are trying to fetch data from the server at routes like `/api/albums` and `/api/poker`, but they aren't implemented yet!
 5) Implement these routes in `server.js`.
-Restart your server and verify that your server is properly serving the data!
+Restart your server and verify that your server is properly serving the data!git branch